nunof07/phaser-breakout/README.md

 - Run `npm install` in project folder.
 - Run `npm run info` to see all available scripts.
 - Run `npm start` to serve game and watch for changes.

+## Project stats

+- 83 hours to complete.